100 Notable alumni of

 -

 Seth D. DuCharme is an American attorney who served as the acting United States Attorney for the Eastern District of New York.
-DuCharme was appointed by Attorney General William Barr and sworn in on July 10, 2020, succeeding Richard Donoghue, who left his role to serve as principal associate deputy attorney general to Jeffrey A. Rosen.
+DuCharme appointed by Attorney General William Barr and sworn in on July 10, 2020, succeeding Richard Donoghue, who left to become the principal associate deputy attorney general to Jeffrey A. Rosen.

 -